michalbachowski/devcontainer-features/README.md

 Allows to easily add custom commands to be sourced by default by the `Bash` or `Zsh`.
 The file might be mounted to the container at runtime, since the code verifies if the file exists before sourcing it.

-If you mount the `~/.bashrc` or `~/.zshrc` it is enough to source the `/devcontainer-feature/michalbachowski/bashrc` or `/devcontainer-feature/michalbachowski/zshrc` respectively to enable all installed Bash/Zsh-related features from this repo.

 ## [snyk-cli](./src/snyk-cli/)

 Installs the [Snyk CLI](https://docs.snyk.io/snyk-cli/install-or-update-the-snyk-cli) from binary.